Lsos/donation-reminder/readme.md

 # Lsos Donation Reminder

-Show a donation-reminder in the browser developer console, to kindly remind (large) companies to donate.
+Show a donation-reminder in the browser developer console, to kindly remind (larger) companies to donate.

 <p align="center">
   <img src="/donation-reminder.png" height="175"/>
 </p>

 Live Demo: <a href="https://lsos.org/reminder/demo" target="_blank">lsos.org/reminder/demo</a>.
 The donation-reminder is removable.
+It is configurable to be shown to larger companies only or all your users.

 <br/>